kame31/HueServer/README.md

 - Where am I?             // The system will tell you about the current location.
 - Status                  // Nothing is true, everything is permitted.
 The direct AI feedback from the inner core.
 - Speech on               	// "Status" and other commands will make the system react via speech.
 - Speech off

+- "XXX -p"					// Add commands to a pipeline so they will be executed one after another
+- Clear pipeline

+- "XXX -r" 					// Remember/Reset and forget memories
+- "XXX -f"

 - activate                // shows the input window of Hue Server.
 Put this action into an AppleScript to create a custom shortcut. > tell application "Hue Server" to run command "activate"